qwandor/lyricweb/README.md

 Rust crates for working with OpenLyrics XML files.

+- [lyrictool](./lyrictool), a utility for working with OpenLyrics XML files.
+- [lyricweb](./lyricweb), a web app for presenting lyrics and other text on a big screen.
 - [openlyrics](./openlyrics), a library for parsing OpenLyrics XML files.

 This is not an officially supported Google product.
 This project is not eligible for the